adrianocola/graphcool-error-nested-mutations/README.md

 This repository reports a graphcool error that occurs when using permissions and nested mutations.

 In some circunstances, nested inserts permissions are not validated, so a node can be created bypassing permissions settings.
-This happens when using queries and listing relations as permission's fields.
+This happens when using permissions queries and listing relations as permission's fields.

 ### Types